On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus

 \subsection{Background: Bitcoin's Nakamoto protocol}

 For completeness, we provide a brief description of the Nakamoto protocol.
 Some technical details are deferred to \Cref{sec:appendix-model}.

-\paragraph{The Blockchain data format} The ledger is saved as a \emph{blockchain} that grows by appending new blocks over time.
+\paragraph{The Blockchain data format} The ledger is held in the format of a \emph{blockchain}, which grows over time as new blocks are appended.
 A blockchain is an ordered sequence of blocks $(\B_0,\B_1,\dots,\B_n)$, where $\B_0$ is the protocol's genesis block.
 Each block $\B_\ell$ contains transaction data and a reference to the preceding block $\B_{\ell-1}$.
-Thus, the final block $\B_n$ uniquely identifies the entire chain, namely, $\chain(\B_n)=(\B_0,\B_1,\dots,\B_n)$.
-We say that block $\B_{n-k}$ is $k$-deep in $\chain(\B_n)$.
+A block $\B_n$ uniquely identifies a chain of preceding blocks, and we write $\chain(\B_n)=(\B_0,\B_1,\dots,\B_n)$.
+We say that block $\B_{n-k+1}$ is $k$-deep in $\chain(\B_n)$.
 Let $h(\B_\ell)=\ell$ denote the height of the block, defined as the number of blocks in $\chain(\B_\ell)$ minus one.

-The \emph{view} of node $i\in\nodes$ is the information available to node $i$ and includes $i$'s local history and any block that $i$ received.
-A node may receive multiple blocks of the same height that cannot be in the same chain.
+The \emph{view} of a node $i \in \nodes$ encompasses all the information available to node $i$, including its local history and any blocks it has received.
+A node may receive multiple blocks of the same height, which cannot belong to the same chain.